T. J. Ryan (hurler): Management career

-After a year out of inter-county hurling, Ryan was appointed manager of the Limerick intermediate team in 2012.
-His sole season in charge saw Limerick defeated by 0-20 to 0-15 by Tipperary in the Munster semi-final.

-In November 2013 Ryan was named as the new joint manager of the Limerick senior hurling team, alongside former boss Dónal O'Grady.
-After a league campaign which saw Limerick finish second to Cork in Division 1A, Limerick's championship plans were thrown into turmoil when Dónal O'Grady resigned as joint-manager and coach on 20 April 2014.
-This followed an altercation with the Limerick County Board who falsely claimed at a meeting that the co-managers had "apologised for the abysmal" displays during the league.
+Ryan was appointed manager of the Limerick under-21 team in November 2012 and spent one season in charge.
+In November 2013, Ryan was named as the joint-manager of the Limerick senior hurling team, alongside former boss Dónal O'Grady.
+He took over as manager in his own right in April 2014, when O'Grady stepped away when the Limerick County Board falsely claimed at a meeting that the co-managers had "apologised for the abysmal" displays of the team during the National League.
+Ryan stepped down as manager in July 2016.